She used to live in a space, left of right & full of center, held together with outward facing mirrors, tied together by string.

 Her cheeks, gritty with soil dust, dry.

-Dirty palms, dirty knees
+Dirty palms, dirty knees.

-and chose to listen
+and chose to listen, She said

 I want you to befriend your self